Mbed

-Mbed is a platform and operating system for internet-connected devices based on 32-bit ARM Cortex-M microcontrollers.
-Such devices are also known as Internet of Things devices.
-The project is collaboratively developed by Arm and its technology partners.
+Mbed is a development platform and operating system for internet-connected devices (Internet of Things devices) based on 32-bit ARM Cortex-M microcontrollers.
+The project was a collaboratively developed by Arm and its technology partners.
+As of July 2024 Mbed is no longer actively developed by Arm.

+The full version is a real-time operating system (RTOS) while more resource constrained devices can opt to use a non-RTOS subset.

+Development Environment

+The platform offers a development environment that includes: